quantopirotroid/kernelcare-doc/docs/kernelcare-enterprise/README.md

 ## LibCare PatchSet Deployment

 Starting from version 1.18, ePortal supports the LibCare patchset management.
-It is accessible from the `LibCare Feeds / Feed` navigation item.
-LibCare patches use the same Patch Source credentials and you don't need to perform additional configuration.
+It is accessible from the `Patches / LibCare` navigation item.
+LibCare patches use the same Patch Source credentials, and you don't need to perform additional configuration.

 ![](/images/eportal-libcare-feed.png)